-Washington had best summer air quality on record due to covid-19 restrictions and good weather
+Washington had best summer air quality on record because of covid-19 restrictions and good weather

-The improvements in air quality observed in 2020 and other recent years reflect policies implemented at the local, state, and federal levels to control pollution from vehicles and power plants, as well as efforts to promote energy efficiency and renewable energy use, the Council of Governments explained in a news release.
+The improvements in air quality observed in 2020 and other recent years reflect policies implemented at the local, state and federal levels to control pollution from vehicles and power plants, as well as efforts to promote energy efficiency and renewable energy use, the Council of Governments said in a news release.

 This summer, reduced traffic and fuel and electricity consumption because of stay-at-home restrictions helped further control pollutant emissions, the Council of Governments said.